 With countless landscapes and hundreds of miles to explore on foot, there’s no shortage of walking opportunities in Australia and New Zealand.

 Come for the sensory experience, the relaxed pace, and the unbeatable access.
 Stay for the care and comforts of a luxury experience.
 Where you stay and which tracks you explore is up to you.
 Just know that whatever you choose, you’re sure to be amazed.

-For even more walking inspiration, and to see how a luxury walk could be the perfect addition to your adventure Down Under, check out this itinerary, complete with a three-night walking tour of Freycinet National Park.
-We can design a similar journey according to your specific tastes.
+For even more walking inspiration, and to see how a luxury walk could be the perfect addition to your adventure Down Under, consider our Self-Drive in Tasmania itinerary.
+We can design a similar journey, making changes to suit your specific tastes.
 But remember, we customize every journey for our clients; no two trips are ever the same!